 Karimov parallels

 In his first term, he already showed an inclination towards a strongman model.
 He demanded blind “loyalty” to him, rather than to the country.
-He tried hard to undermine the trias politica model by not seeking deals with the opposition, using his majority to block Congress, undermining the press and the judiciary and chafing at Fed policy.
+He tried hard to undermine the trias politica model by not seeking deals with the opposition, using his majority to block Congress, undermining the press and the judiciary and chafing at Federal policy.
 A segment of his followers has seen and accepted this.
 They openly defend that the US should be more like Russia.
-Trump’s own model of presidential perfection is likely to be Putin, but in practice, he has more in common with the policies of Islam Karimov, first president of Uzbekistan.

-Karimov was involved in an attempt to overthrow president Gorbachov.
+Karimov was involved in an attempt to overthrow president Mikhail Gorbachov.
 For fear of the consequences when the coup failed, he declared Uzbekistan’s independence.
 Once established, he sought allies on the principle of “the enemies of my enemies are my friends”, rejecting leaders of bordering nations.
 After an islamic rebellion, he became ferociously anti-islam.
 He clamped down on all opposition, and instituted a stifling personality cult.
 When he died, his daughters were discredited by corruption, including stealing the gold of the central bank.
-His ill-gotten capital and real estate was silently expropriated.
+His ill-gotten capital and real estate were silently expropriated.

-For non-Americans the most direct consequences would be in geo-political alliances, climate change action, the role of the US dollar and foreign trade.
+For non-Americans the most direct consequences would be in geopolitical alliances, climate change action, the role of the US dollar and foreign trade.

 From the WTO to NATO

-In the area of geo-political alliances, Trump already de-fanged the World Trade Organisation by blocking the dispute settlement procedure.
-He could similarly dismember NATO by disavowing article 5, which commits each member state to consider an attack against one member state to be an attack against them all.
+In the area of geopolitical alliances, Trump already de-fanged the World Trade Organisation (WTO) by blocking the dispute settlement procedure.
+He could similarly dismember NATO by disavowing Article 5, which commits each member state to consider an attack against one member state to be an attack against them all.
 He would try to block US military deliveries to Ukraine.
 After Putin declared regions of Ukraine independent having invaded the country, a besotted Trump called Putin a “genius”.
-In addition, after Hamas attacked Israel on 7 October, Trump called Hezbollah “very smart” and Israel’s defense minister a “jerk”.
-Trump’s daughter’s father-in-law, Massad Boulos, is a Lebanese who has previously described Hezbollah’s endorsed presidential candidate in Lebanon as a friend.

 US allies are quite sceptical of Trump.
-Last June, Pew research found that in most nations a significant to overwhelming majority had more confidence in Biden to do the right thing in world affairs.
+Last June, Pew research found that in most nations a significant to overwhelming majority had more confidence in Joe Biden to do the right thing in world affairs.
 In a handful of nations, often ruled by a populist or a strongman, there was little difference between Biden and Trump.
 Trump won out only in Tunisia and Hungary, both ruled by a strongman.

 Trump’s attitude to climate change is not different.
 In his first presidency, he tried to take the US out of the Paris Agreement.
 China has eagerly filled the void, e.g. by becoming market leader in wind turbines and electric vehicles and an important producer of solar panels-albeit discredited by a high rate of failure.

-Fate of the USD
+Fate of the US dollar

 Trump’s advisers are telling him to abandon the traditional “strong dollar” policy and let the currency slide instead.
 Obviously, this is meant as a short-term solution for the consequences of Trump’s protectionism.
 However, such a policy would undermine the dollar as a reserve currency.
 If trust in the US dollar collapses worldwide, the US, which has run a current account deficit ever since the Vietnam war, can be pushed into default and the global economy in a deep recession.
 It is not clear if Trump accepts these proposals, but it is quite clear that he will end the independence of the Fed if he can.